Dice-K39/100-days-of-code/log.md

 ## Day 84: July 14, 2021

-**Today's Progress**: Used SwiftUI to make a demo business card app using complex designs and layout with SwiftUI.
+**Today's Progress**: Used SwiftUI to make a demo business card app using complex designs and layout with.

 **Thoughts:** Less code and a complex design app.
 Very neat.